-Was the ancestor of the Atcherley family a Norman invader or settler who brought his family name with him?
+Was the ancestor of the Atcherley family a Norman invader or settler, who brought his family name with him to England?
 Or was he an ancient Salopian, a native of Shropshire who took his name from the settlement where he lived?
 Since I last posed these questions, in my first article about the origins of this “good old Shropshire name,” I have carried out some further research.

 First let’s go back to basics and look at the origins of surnames or family names in Britain.
 Genealogist Paul Blake says: “After 1066, the Norman barons introduced surnames into England, and the practice gradually spread.
 Initially, the identifying names were changed or dropped at will, but eventually they began to stick and to get passed on. … By 1400 most English families, and those from Lowland Scotland, had adopted the use of hereditary surnames. … Surnames deriving from a place are probably the oldest and most common. … Many people took their name from their farm or hamlet.”